Commercial Utility Cargo Vehicle

+Some of the manufacturers that have provided vehicles to the U.S. military are Chrysler, General Motors (through their Dodge and Chevrolet divisions respectively), and AM General.

 CUCV/COTS

 The Commercial Off The Shelf (COTS) concept, which translated into the CUCV program, was originally intended to augment the purpose-built but expensive Gama Goat 6 x 6, 1 1/4-ton trucks and M151 series 1/4-ton "jeeps" approaching the end of their service life in the mid-1970s.
 Initially, Dodge D series trucks were provided in the late 1970s with several military modifications.
 In the mid-1980s, Chevrolet C/Ks replaced the Dodge vehicles in CUCV I and CUCV II guise.
 GM CUCVs were heavily redesigned in 2000 and their name was changed to Light Service Support Vehicle (LSSV).

 CUCVs are intended to perform "background" roles, providing support for frontline forces, such as cargo transport, troop transport, first aid, and communications.
 CUCVs are not built for direct frontline combat use, as evident by their lack of bulletproofing and protection from ordnance.
 Like many of the vehicle parts, the windshield, cabin glass, and body panels are civilian-grade and offer no protection from firearms or explosives.
 As a result, some CUCVs were replaced in the 1980s and 1990s by the HMMWVs they were to augment.

 The U.S. military continued to keep CUCVs in active service long after their projected lifespan.
 CUCVs of all generations are still in U.S. service, though many M880/M890s and CUCVs have passed through military surplus sales into civilian ownership.
 CUCVs and LSSVs are in use as support vehicles for military police, troop transport, range control, facilities, and maintenance.